-For more details about demonstrating English competency for admission into OC's graduate programs, students should consult with the Office of Graduate Recruiting and Advanced Degree Services.
+For more details about demonstrating English competency for admission into OC's graduate programs, students should consult with their advisor.

 ACADEMIC LOAD

 Students generally may not enroll in more than 12 graduate hours per regular term.
 A combined load of graduate and undergraduate credit shall not exceed 15 hours.